ivonamom/IvonaMomchilovska_FrontEnd-Task/README.md

 ## Future Optimizations

+> I am aware of a bug in the 'like posts' functionality on the popup, and I will fix it soon.
+However, due to time constraints, I am unable to address it at the moment. \

 > Due to time constraints, the current code may not be fully optimized.
-However, I plan to continue working on this project and improving the code soon.
+I plan to continue working on this project and improving the code soon.

 ## Design & Prototype Link